 Not So Spooky Farm

 The re-emergence of the drive-through experience has resulted in a number of creative events.
 Our family personally prefers these experiences because they ensure physical distancing in a fun, safe environment.
-Not So Spooky Farm is a halloween drive-thru experience that is fun for the whole family.
+Not So Spooky Farm is a Halloween drive-thru experience that is fun for the whole family.
 Follow the adventure of Stingy Jack from your car.
 After discovering a map in a forgotten temple, Stingy is now on a mission to uncover candy clues to reach the fabled treasure of the dreaded pirate, Bluebeard.
 Drive through treasure temples, candy cannibal safaris, prehistoric parties, hedge mazes, cornfields, and princess towers while collecting tricks and candy treats for everyone in your vehicle along the way.
-Tickets must be purchased ahead of time and start at $65 per car.
-Daily, October 26-November 29, 2020.
+Tickets must be purchased ahead of time and start at $65 per car. *Canceled for 2021*

 Haunt ‘O Ween LA*